Got yer shovel in hand? Good.

 Healthy diet plans keep your body fat in check, bringing you closer to six pack abs and makes you look better in clothes (and without clothes).

-If you’re just getting into the game for the first time, or just need a kick-start to living healthier…
+If you’re just getting into the game for the first time, or just need a kick-start to eating healthier…

 Eat a decent amount (about the size of a deck of cards) of lean protein at each meal and add a fibrous vegetable such as broccoli, spinach or asparagus to at least 2 of those meals each day.
 (We tell you exactly which proteins and vegetables are best in Body Fat Sniper, If you haven’t yet scooped up your free copy yet- get it here).